bigboii/yqblog2/README.md

 Run `ng e2e` to execute the end-to-end tests via [Protractor](http://www.protractortest.org/).

+## Creating new components
+Use below syntax to create a component to a specific module:
+    `ng g c ./modules/some/some-random-component --module=./modules/some/some-module.ts`

+The above example will create a new component, "some-random-component" under the module "some-module.ts"

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).